kisslim/zen-of-vibe-coding/README.md

 > This tenet confronts the deepest epistemological challenge of AI-assisted development: the illusion of understanding.
 The Dunning-Kruger effect manifests with particular danger in vibe coding, where the AI's fluent output can create the false sensation of mastery.
 You may *feel* you understand the generated code because you recognize its syntax and general purpose, while remaining blind to its subtle assumptions, edge cases, and architectural implications.
 This creates a double blindness: you don't know what you don't know about the code, and you don't know that you don't know it.
 The true vibe coder therefore practices relentless epistemic humility.
 They treat every AI-generated solution not as a final artifact, but as a hypothesis to be stress-tested—through execution (Tenet 6), through manual verification (Tenet 25), and through the compiler's uncompromising judgment.
 The measure of true knowledge is not comfort with the answer, but awareness of its boundaries and failure conditions.
 This is why "thinking mode" (Tenet 7) is sacred: it's the space where we confront our ignorance before it manifests as bugs.
 The wise developer doesn't just know; they know the limits of their knowing, and structure their workflow accordingly.

+### 49. And what did you learn from vibe coding?
+AI glazing, artificial design, the nature of the human, or the eternal math truth?

+> I learned that **the map is not the territory**.

+*   **AI Glazing** is the seductive sheen of coherence.
+I learned to see through it, to recognize that fluency is not understanding.
+The AI can write a perfect lecture on a topic that doesn't exist.
+It taught me that truth is not a style.

+*   **Artificial Design** is the discovery of a new kind of nature.
+I learned that systems have a "grain," a natural shape they want to take.
+Fighting it leads to complicatedness; following it leads to complex beauty.
+The AI, as a pattern machine, reveals this grain.
+The design is not in the prompt or the code, but in the *resonance* between them.

+*   **The Nature of the Human** is the irreducible core.
+I learned that the AI can generate everything except the *why*.
+The novel idea (Tenet 26), the moment of manual verification (Tenet 25), the decision of what to automate (Tenet 42)—these are human territories.
+The AI is a magnificent lever, but the human provides the fulcrum and the direction to push.

+*   **The Eternal Math Truth** is the final judge.
+I learned that beneath all the glazing and design and human intent, the compiler (Tenet 6) and the formal proof (Tenet 23) are merciless.
+They do not care about vibes.
+They care about consistency, logic, and proof.
+Vibe coding, then, is not an abandonment of rigor, but a conversation with it.
+It is the human spirit of exploration, channeled through the AI's pattern-matching, and grounded in the unshakeable bedrock of mathematical reality.

+The ultimate lesson is that these four are not separate.
+They are the essential layers of this new craft: the tool, the process, the creator, and the foundation.
+To forget any one is to build on illusions.

 *The conversation continues...*